-Several elements of Village are shared among all campers — both all-camp experiences such as morning and evening chapel as well as common living group activities such as creek hikes and the waterfront.
+Some of the core experiences typically found on a living group’s schedule are morning and evening chapel, as well as common living group activities such as creek hikes, the challenge course, and the waterfront.

 There are many unique experiences as well.
 Campers plan some of the week’s activities with guidance from their counselors.

 Campers (except for Mini camp) will enjoy a hike and overnight campout with their living groups – campfire, dinner, and s’mores included!